ovh/docs/pages/web/hosting/cdn_how_to_use_cdn/guide.en-gb.md

 ![CDN](images/manage_CDNstat_01.png){.thumbnail}

-### Managing your CDN (legacy version)
+### Manage your Business CDN <a name="cdnbusiness"></a>

 > [!primary]
 >
-> The CDN option is already included in the "Performance" Web Hosting plans or plans ordered before 11/19/20.
+> The CDN option is already included in Performance web hosting plans or plans ordered before 19/11/2020.

-#### Clearing the CDN cache
+#### Clear the CDN cache

 It is sometimes useful to clear the CDN cache, particularly when you modify static files - for example, when launching a new version of your site.
 In this case, you can completely clear the CDN cache.

-Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and select `Web Cloud`{.action} in the top navigation bar.
-Click `Hosting plans`{.action} in the services bar on the left-hand side, then choose the relevant Web Hosting plan.
+Log in to the OVHcloud Control [Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}, then select `Web Cloud`{.action}.
+Click `Web Hosting`{.action} in the services bar on the left-hand side, then choose the relevant web hosting plan.
 Click on `...`{.action} to the right of “CDN option”, then on `Clear cache`{.action}.

 ![CDN](images/manage_CDN_02.png){.thumbnail}

 ### How do I cache my files in the CDN?

 **Using a CMS**

-The main CMSs distribute several plugins that allow static files to be cached so that they are automatically included by the CDN.
+The main CMS offer several plugins that allow static files to be cached so that they are automatically taken into account by the CDN.
 Others automatically configure static files by enabling an integrated caching to the CMS.
-For further information, please refer to the official documentation for the CMS or plugin that you use.
+For further information, please refer to the official documentation for the CMS or plugin licensor that you use.

 **Without using a CMS**

 If you are not using a CMS, you can also use the CDN cache.
 To do this, you must add headers to the HTTP requests.
 There are several ways in which you can add these headers.
-One of the easiest ways is to define rules within a .htaccess file according to the file extensions.
+One of the easiest ways is to define rules within a .htaccess file, depending on the file extensions.

 ```htaccess
 1. # Cache images for 1 week